Diversity, Equity, & Inclusion

 In early May, we host students from a number of neighborhood K-12 schools to come visit our campus, and experience what it is like to conduct research.
 Different research groups from our department provide hands-on activities for students, as they move from lab to lab and meet graduate and undergraduate students, faculty, and staff in our department.
 This is a great opportunity for local students to get a glimpse of what life on a college campus is like, and is often their first experience doing so.

 We encourage all students, and especially those who self-identify as underrepresented in any way, to become involved in research.
-Interested student are encouraged to contact faculty directly.
+Interested students are encouraged to contact faculty directly.
 Many students conduct research for academic credit (as BIOL 4095,6,7) but paid opportunities and some paid programs do exist.
 Examples of these are:

 Student Support & Mentorship